top of page

 How did this daughter die?
 A theory I propose is this.
 We see Yasuo look at Lain's chair at the dinner table struggling to remember her, despite Lain deleting him from her memories.
 In a similar way, Mika has a fixation with the car rushing past her in layer 5, cinematography wise.
 It seems to imply an accident of some sort, which is later revealed to be a consequence of the knights hacking the traffic control center.

 We also see the screen briefly flash in Layer 11 between Mika and the Tachibana labs genome sequence scene, which is the only point during the recap where two scenes rapidly overlap between each other.
 This is could be construed as a hint in this direction.
+We also see in Layer 4 at the very end that as the camera pans to Mika's perspective when Lain exclaims "welcome home sis!", the sceeen shows a security cam feed with its associated static.
+This means that Mika has always been an android/synthetic human at some level, whose job has from the very beginning been to spy on Lain.

 TLDR: Mika was brainhacked by the Knights remotely one day when she was using her computer as part of both a cult ritual, as well as to survey Lain.
 She (like Lain) is most likely a human clone of Yasuo Iwakura's dead daughter who died in a car accident.
 In Layer 5 her soul is ejected into the Wired where it completely dissolves.
 At the end of the show, Lain resurrects the original "Mika" who died in the car accident.